yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 Besides what was mentioned at the start of the article, `Shantae` took a bit of extra work to become playable.
-Another case of an emulator inside an emulator. epicboy [solved a softlock at boot](https://github.com/yuzu-emu/yuzu/pull/6284) by creating layers when queried but not found in the compositting service NVFlinger. and ogniK [fixed the crashes](https://github.com/yuzu-emu/yuzu/pull/6279) by improving the emulation of `nvhost-prof-gpu`.
+Another case of an emulator inside an emulator. epicboy [solved a softlock at boot](https://github.com/yuzu-emu/yuzu/pull/6284) by creating layers when queried but not found in the compositting service NVFlinger. and ogniK [fixed the crashes](https://github.com/yuzu-emu/yuzu/pull/6279) by stubbing the emulation of `nvhost-prof-gpu`.

 {{< imgs
 	"./shantae.mp4| Atta girl!
 Thank you OZ!
 (Shantae)"